Patiala State: Founding and territorial evolution

 Ala Singh's successor, Amar Singh (b.
 1748, r.
 1765–1782), took-on the Raja-i-Rajagan Bahadur title in 1767.
-Amar Singh became a baptized Sikh and expanded the polity through crafty alliances and strategic conquests.
+Amar Singh became a baptized Sikh and expanded the polity through crafty alliances and strategic conquests, expanding at the expense of the Mughals and other Sikh states.
 After Amar Singh's death, there were a series of succession dispute in Patiala, with the north-ward expanding Marathas and other regional, rival Sikh chiefs taking advantage of it to advance their own interests in the region.
 However, during the 1790s, women of the Patiala ruling-house, notably Rani Rajinder Kaur (d.
 1791, cousin of Amar Singh) and Rani Sahib Kaur (d.
 1799, sister of Sahib Singh) defended the political entity from the Marathas through their leadership.
+In 1783, the state's territory reached the outskirts of Delhi but receded afterwards back to the Punjab due to the Chalisa famine.